chrisvmiller/randomlyunique/content/data/2015/goal-goalie-girth.md

 Title: Goal Goalie Girth
 Category: data
 Slug: goal-goalie-girth
 Summary: Looking to be a star athlete even though you lack any physical talent?
-Stop going to the boring gym and slowly scooter to the nearest fast food joint to become the ideal goaltender.
+Stop going to the boring gym and make your way to the nearest fast food joint to become the ideal goaltender.

 Everytime I watch hockey, I always wonder why every goaltender is in great shape.
 Wouldn't a little extra weight make saving goals easier?
 In fact, wouldn't the perfect goalie be fat enough to block the entire net?
 I think so, let's calculate